Ablablab/PyDLLs/README.md

-## Double Linked Lists with Dictionary -- Deprecated (Arrays are better)
+## Double Linked Lists with Dictionary -- Deprecated (LinkedListArrays is better)

 Tagged Linked List, useful to maintain original values and link them at the same moment through different Double Linked Lists-
 With the same instances, you could organize different Double Linked List, one for each chosen tag.